TGL

 #team-delivery

 Cross-client project coordination.
-The place to see all active delivery work at once.
+Full picture of active delivery work.
 Airtable is source of truth.

 Add